schulewa/mettle-feature-flag-service/README.md

   - gradlew build

 ## How to run locally
+Ensure you are in the project directory and have executed bin/set-env.sh to set required environment variables, then:
-- either run from within your IDE or
+- either run from within your IDE (having set the environment variables as per bin/set-env.sh) or
-- build from the command line using command
+- build from the command line using command and then run
   - gradlew run